 What we asked the organisation to do in this case:

-- Apologise for the unreasonable delays in putting effective measures in place to help mobilise A out of bed.
-The apology should make clear mention of each of the failings identified and meet the standards set out in the SPSO guidelines on apology available at www.spso.org.uk/information-leaflets" www.spso.org.uk/information-leaflets
+- Apologise to A's family for the unreasonable delays in putting effective measures in place to help mobilise A out of bed.
+The apology should meet the standards set out in the SPSO guidelines on apology available at HYPERLINK "http://www.spso.org.uk/information-leaflets" www.spso.org.uk/information-leaflets